mbalabanov/steganography/README.md

 ## Finding the Hidden Message
 At the end of the email, I found a few blank spaces tagged as a hyperlink with a fake email address "try_again" and the subject line "Too easy, try again".
 This was a red herring.

-I pulled the __email__ out of Outlook (I know...) onto the desktop and opened the resulting file in a text editor.
+I pulled the __email__ out of the corporately mandated Outlook application (_I know..._) onto the MacOS desktop and opened the resulting file in a text editor.
 Turns out that Outlook hashes the contents of an email and provides it in two different formats: as plain text and as HTML.

 Now the HTML was distressingly ugly.
 It had inline styling and looked sickeningly convoluted.
 I could not find any indication of a hidden message there.
 Though, I did learn that machine-generated HTML is still far worse than carefully hand-crafted HTML.